-The authors submit their systems outputs to the WMT platform called Ocelot.
-By submitting system outputs to Ocelot, participants agree that their system outputs will be made publicly available later.
+The participants submit their systems outputs to the WMT platform called OCELoT.
+By submitting system outputs to OCELoT, participants agree that their system outputs will be made publicly available later.

-Participants are allowed to upload seven submissions in total, but they have to indicate one of them as the primary submission.
+Participants are allowed to upload up to seven submissions per language direction in total, but they have to indicate one of them as the primary submission.
 Since the resources for human evaluation are limited, the organizers will give priority to the primary submissions.

-While making a submission participants have to define if a particular system is constrained or unconstrained.
+After making a submission participants have to specify if a particular system is constrained or unconstrained.